sara-sabr/ITStrategy/presentations/en/2020-11-30-Introduction-to-OSS.md

 - Provides many security and compliance features
 - Helps community build around projects
 - Opportunities for outsiders to speed up understanding of the code

+Note:

+- Over last 20 years, maturity of OSS practice and culture has been increasing.
+- Part of the fabric of modern technology: it's all around you, in every piece of tech you own

+--

+### Contributions

+When contributing to an OSS project, copyright remains with the contributor but they submit their work under the project's chosen licence.

+Two ways to usually "[...] say that the contributor is allowed to make the contribution and that the project has the right to distribute it under its license."

+Note:

+- May raise a few flags here for IP ownership and complexities.
+- To align with ISED Policy on Title to Intellectual Property Arising Under Crown Procurement Contracts
+  - Micro-acquisition would by default let the copyright with the contributor

+--

+### Contributor Licence Agreement

+Some projects put legal terms into a contract to "sign" before accepting a contribution

+Note:

+- Can be a bit complex but automated
+- Not for simple developers unless very well explained
+- Used to be an indicator of serious projects
+- Could go as far as requesting transfer of the foreground IP
+  - Easier to manage the licencing by the project owners but
+    - Barrier to entry
+    - Liable since you own the IP
+  - Not aligned with ISED Policy on IP

+--

+### Developer Certificate of Origin

+- Developer signs the commit of the contribution
+- Lightweight

+Note:

+- Means that:
+  - They have the right to submit that work
+  - The project has the right to use and distribute it